robertwayne/template-rocket-svelte-spa/README.md

 ## Notes

-- Has unsecure CORS settings meant for debugging.
 - Requires environment options set to connect to a PostgreSQL.
+You can remove the fairing in `main.rs` to skip using Postgres.
 - Expects Rust to be on the nightly compiler.
-- Expects migrations with `sqlx migrate`.
-- Uses a dependabot workflow.